addyosmani/backbone-fundamentals/README.md

 node app.js
 </pre>

-For option1 (without Jade), simply cd into option1 and run `node app.js` from there.
+For option1 (without Jade), simply cd into the option1 director and run `node app.js` from there.

 Finally, either of the example apps can now be accessed by navigating to:

 * Option 1: `http://localhost:3000/static.html`
 * Option 2: `http://localhost:3000/todo`

 That's it!
-Whilst there's a lot more than can be done to expand on the concepts covered so far, the base we're reviewed should be enough to get you up and running with this stack if you wish to use them with Backbone.
+There's a lot more we could do to expand on the concepts covered so far, but the base we've created here should be enough to get you up and running with this stack if you wish to use it with Backbone.

 In the next addition to this section (coming soon), we'll take a look at a stack consisting of Ruby, Sinatra, Haml and more.

 ##<a name="modularjs">Modular JavaScript</a>

-When we say an application is modular, we generally mean it's composed of a set of highly decoupled, distinct pieces of functionality stored in modules.
-As you probably know, loose coupling facilitates easier maintainability of apps by removing dependencies where possible.
+When we say an application is modular, we generally mean it's composed of a set of highly decoupled, distinct pieces of functionality stored in seperate pieces.
+As you probably know, loose coupling can make software easier to maintain by removing dependencies where possible.
 When this is implemented efficiently, its quite easy to see how changes to one part of a system may affect another.

-Unlike some more traditional programming languages however, the current iteration of JavaScript (ECMA-262) doesn't provide developers with the means to import such modules of code in a clean, organized manner.
-It's one of the concerns with specifications that haven't required great thought until more recent years where the need for more organized JavaScript applications became apparent.
+Unlike some more traditional programming languages, the current iteration of JavaScript (ECMA-262) doesn't provide developers with the means to import such modules of code in a clean, organized manner.
+Language specifications can lag behind real-world usage, and in the last few years the need for ways to structure JavaScript applications more rigorously has became apparent.

-Instead, developers at present are left to fall back on variations of the module or object literal patterns.
+Without native support for importing modules, JavaScript developers have ofen fallen back on variations of the module or object literal patterns.
 With many of these, module scripts are strung together in the DOM with namespaces being described by a single global object where it's still possible to incur naming collisions in your architecture.
 There's also no clean way to handle dependency management without some manual effort or third party tools.

 Whilst native solutions to these problems will be arriving in ES Harmony, the good news is that writing modular JavaScript has never been easier and you can start doing it today.

-In this next part of the book, we're going to look at how to use AMD modules and RequireJS for cleanly wrapping units of code in your application into managable modules.
+In this next part of the book, we're going to look at how to use AMD modules and RequireJS to wrap units of code in your application into managable modules.

 ##Organizing modules with RequireJS and AMD

-In case you haven't used it before, [RequireJS](http://requirejs.org) is a popular script loader written by James Burke - a developer who has been quite instrumental in helping shape the AMD module format, which we'll discuss more shortly.
-Some of RequireJS's capabilities include helping to load multiple script files, helping define modules with or without dependencies and loading in non-script dependencies such as text files.

-So, why use RequireJS with Backbone?
-Although Backbone is excellent when it comes to providing a sanitary structure to your applications, there are a few key areas where some additional help could be used:

-1) Backbone doesn't endorse a particular approach to modular-development.
-Although this means it's quite open-ended for developers to opt for classical patterns like the module-pattern or Object Literals for structuring their apps (which both work fine), it also means developers aren't sure of what works best when other concerns come into play, such as dependency management.

-RequireJS is compatible with the AMD (Asynchronous Module Definition) format, a format which was born from a desire to write something better than the 'write lots of script tags with implicit dependencies and manage them manually' approach to development.
-In addition to allowing you to clearly declare dependencies, AMD works well in the browser, supports string IDs for dependencies, declaring multiple modules in the same file and gives you easy-to-use tools to avoid polluting the global namespace.

-2) Let's discuss dependency management a little more as it can actually be quite challenging to get right if you're doing it by hand.
+Let's discuss dependency management a little more as it can actually be quite challenging to get right if you're doing it by hand.
 When we write modules in JavaScript, we ideally want to be able to handle the reuse of code units intelligently and sometimes this will mean pulling in other modules at run-time whilst at other times you may want to do this dynamically to avoid a large pay-load when the user first hits your application.

 Think about the GMail web-client for a moment.
 When users initially load up the page on their first visit, Google can simply hide widgets such as the chat module until a user has indicated (by clicking 'expand') that they wish to use it.
 Through dynamic dependency loading, Google could load up the chat module only then, rather than forcing all users to load it when the page first initializes.
 This can improve performance and load times and can definitely prove useful when building larger applications.

-I've previously written [a detailed article](http://addyosmani.com/writing-modular-js) covering both AMD and other module formats and script loaders in case you'd like to explore this topic further.
-The takeaway is that although it's perfectly fine to develop applications without a script loader or clean module format in place, it can be of significant benefit to consider using these tools in your application development.
+How does this impact your approach to Backbone developent?
+Although Backbone is excellent when it comes to providing a sanitary structure to your applications, the overall approach to modular development is left to the developer.
+Although this means it's quite open-ended for developers to opt for classical patterns like the module-pattern or Object Literals for structuring their apps (which both work fine), it also means developers aren't sure of what works best when other concerns come into play, such as dependency management.

+In case you haven't used it before, [RequireJS](http://requirejs.org) is a popular script loader written by James Burke - a developer who has been instrumental in helping shape the AMD (Asynchronous Module Definition) format, which we'll discuss shortly.
+Some of RequireJS's capabilities include helping to load multiple script files, helping define modules with or without dependencies, and loading in non-script dependencies such as text files.

+RequireJS is compatible with AMD, a format which was born from a desire to write something better than the 'write lots of script tags with implicit dependencies and manage them manually' approach to development.
+In addition to allowing you to declare dependencies, AMD works well in the browser, supports string IDs for dependencies, declaring multiple modules in the same file and gives you easy-to-use tools to avoid polluting the global namespace.

+If you want more information about dependancy management options, I've written [a detailed article](http://addyosmani.com/writing-modular-js) covering AMD (and other module formats) and script loaders.

 ###Writing AMD modules with RequireJS

 As discussed above, the overall goal for the AMD format is to provide a solution for modular JavaScript that developers can use today.
-The two key concepts you need to be aware of when using it with a script-loader are a `define()` method for facilitating module definition and a `require()` method for handling dependency loading. `define()` is used to define named or unnamed modules based on the proposal using the following signature:
+The two key concepts you need to be aware of when using AMD with a script loader are the `define()` method for facilitating module definition and the `require()` method for handling dependency loading. `define()` is used to define named or unnamed modules based on the proposal using the following signature:

 ```javascript
 define(